 Once the initial strategic work is completed, the measure developer can begin an objective assessment and selection process to determine which PROM(s) are the most appropriate data collection tools for the PRO-PM.
-Hundreds of PROMs already exist, including instruments that are specific to a disease or condition as well as those that are designed for general use.
-The Roadmap focuses its guidance on measure developers who are selecting from existing PROMs rather than those who are working with PROM developers to create a de novo PROM for use with a PRO-PM, although the attributes of a high quality PROM are applicable to either scenario.
+Hundreds of PROMs already exist, including instruments that are specific to a disease or condition as well as those that are disease-agnostic and can be used across a broad population of patients.16 The Roadmap focuses its guidance on measure developers who are selecting from existing PROMs rather than those who are working with PROM developers to create a de novo PROM for use with a PRO-PM, although the attributes of a high quality PROM are applicable to either scenario.

-The Interim Report and the Roadmap are designed to be used together, and the Interim Report provides more extensive detail on the tasks that occur during stage 2 of the Roadmap.
+Both the Interim Report and Roadmap are designed to be used together, and the Interim Report provides more extensive detail on the tasks that occur during stage 2 of the Roadmap.